AutoJenny/blog/docs/reference/workflow/README.md

 - Automatic field population based on context
 - Field validation and persistence

+### 4. Section Management
+- Per-section content editing and reordering
+- Section-specific LLM processing and format templates
+- Integration with workflow stages and field mapping

 ## Usage Guidelines

 ### 1. Adding New Stages